SEO vs PPC: Which One Has Better ROI?

 …then you should see quicker returns from future efforts, sometimes within weeks or even days.

-Google’s algorithm changes over time
+Google’s algorithm changes

 With changes to the algorithm over time, you may need to adjust aspects of your SEO program from time to time.
 So, instead of a set- it-and-forget-it mentality, you should monitor performance over time and optimize accordingly.